By Guest Blogger Tara Pitts

 Think outside the box.
 One couple we know took pictures of the fall leaves in the mountains and mounted them on foam board for me to hang in my hospital room.
 They knew I loved fall so this was incredibly thoughtful of them.
 I also received a big box containing a beautiful soft blanket wrapped with a ribbon and an Oprah magazine, which completely lifted my spirits on that particular hard day.
 But my favorite random act of kindness was when I received an envelope addressed to me in spidery cramped handwriting that I did not recognize.
 Inside was simply a bulletin from a church in Alabama.
 There were ten names on their prayer list.
 Mine was one of them.

 Most of all, listen to your friend and meet her where she’s at.
 She is probably completely overwhelmed with whatever is happening in her life.
 She may not want any of the above and that’s totally ok.
-She just needs to know that you are there and that you care.
+Also, she just needs to know that you are there and that you care.
 Be honest about not knowing what to say or do.
 Tell her you want to help her.
 That will mean more than you know.
 Let her experience amazing goodness and one day, she may do the same for you.

 Want to see more blogs like this and get notifications on local events and happenings?
 Subscribe to Triad Moms on Main’s free weekly newsletters here.